 warning to me.

-First he introduced himself and his wife Cliann.
+First he introduced himself and his wife Roxanne.
 Then he made a point that

 HE was the owner of Stevens of Hollywood, not me.
 Then he told